-If you represent a business that generates jobs, businesses and investments while expanding clean energy production, increasing energy efficiency, reducing greenhouse gas emissions, waste and pollution, and conserving water and other natural resources—you are part of the clean energy economy!
+If your business is working to produce clean energy, increase energy efficiency, reduce greenhouse gas emissions, cut waste and pollution, or conserve water and other natural resources—you are part of the clean energy economy!

 Table of Contents

-- Notices about special conferences and events happening near you or on Capitol Hill.
+- Notice of special conferences and events happening near you and on Capitol Hill.

 Interactive Map: Click to See What Business Leaders Have to Say

 Why do clean energy businesses need to engage in the policy discussion?

 The global clean energy economy has grown by roughly $90 billion every three years since 2004 and attracted a total of $263 billion in private investment in 2012.
 This presents a remarkable economic opportunity for the United States.

 In 2011, the United States held a $1.63 billion clean energy trade advantage over China, with particular trade strength derived from America’s leadership in innovative, high-end products and the global presence of U.S. companies.

 But uncertainty about the energy policy environment is putting U.S. competitiveness in jeopardy.
 While other nations have adopted long-term goals that are attracting greater private investment, the United States has no national energy plan, leading investors to look elsewhere for the market certainty they desire.

 In 2011, the United States led the global clean energy economy, with a total of $56.8 billion in private investment.
 In 2012, U.S. private investment in clean energy fell 37 percent, to $35.1 billion—a distant second place behind China’s $65.1 billion.